AMT Leif Ericson Galactic Cruiser and U.F.O Mystery Ship

 Leif Ericson kit & history

 The AMT Leif Ericson Galactic Cruiser (a.k.a.
 Leif Erikson and UFO Mystery Ship) first appeared in 1967 or 1968.
-It can be seen advertised on the side of AMT's Star Trek line of models, but it was never part of that TV show.
-The UFO version will be re-issued in 2009.
+It could be seen advertised on the side of AMT's 1960s line of Star Trek models, but it was never part of that TV show.

 Mike Okuda, who's great work has been seen on several Star Trek series, has filled in some background info on the Leif Ericson design: